Ajayi Crowther University

 Ajayi Crowther University (also known as ACU) is a private, faith-based university located in Oyo State, Nigeria.

+The university is named after Samuel Ajayi Crowther.

 History

 Ajayi Crowther University, was founded as a CMS Training Institution in Abeokuta in 1853.
 It relocated from Lagos to Oyo in 1920.
 It is owned by the Anglican Church in Nigeria - christened Church of Nigeria, Anglican Communion.

-Initially, it was a Grade II Teachers' Certificate college.
+Initially, ACU was a Grade II Teachers' Certificate college.
 St. Andrews College, Oyo started a Divinity Course from 1910 to 1942.
 Ownership transitioned from the Church of Nigeria Anglican Communion to government control in 1977.
 It became an NCE campus in 1980 and a College of Education in 1985.

 St. Andrews College became a university on September 7, 1999, with the Church of Nigeria approving SACOBA's proposal.
 Ajayi Crowther University was established on the premises of the former St. Andrews College.
 The university obtained its license on January 7, 2005, from the National Universities Commission.

-The university is named after Samuel Ajayi Crowther, an African bishop and Bible translator, who translated Bibles to Yoruba and other African languages.

-Ajayi Crowther University provides bachelor's degree courses spanning agriculture, engineering, science and technology, arts, management, social science, and law.The university offers accommodation, infrastructure, and tuition with fees ranging from N600,000 to N700,000.
-The JAMB/UTME cut-off mark for admission is set at 160.

-Administration and leadership

-Since 30 September 2025, the Vice-Chancellor has been Prof. Ebunoluwa Olufemi Oduwole, the first female VC of the institution.
-She took over from Prof. Timothy Adebayo.
-Others are: